leshchenko1979/tg_ai_blocker/memory-bank/productContext.md

   - Fast, transparent feedback: instant notifications, clear reason codes, and undo paths for mistakes.
   - High reliability: minimal false positives, safe handling of admin/service messages, and graceful degradation when credits run low.
   - Empowered control: admins can tune moderation levels, manage exceptions, and contribute labeled examples for continuous improvement.
+- **Analytics Guardrails**:
+  - Mixpanel events key off the administrator’s ID (`admin_id`) and treat group context (`group_id`, etc.) as event properties rather than identifiers.
+  - Financial transactions mirror into the database; all other behavioral events stay Mixpanel-only to preserve the single source of truth.
 - **Success Metrics**: Reduced spam incidents, sustained admin engagement, conversion to paid plans, and positive sentiment in bot interactions.